lslezak/calendar/README.md

 ## Initialization

-At first you need to build the docker images and initialize the Postgres database.
+At first start you need to build the docker images and initialize the Postgres database.
 You can do this by running the `./docker_init.sh` script.
+The script keeps the app running, then you can access http://localhost:8080 and create the resources in the [DaviCal](https://www.davical.org/) server.

-## Start
+## Later Start

 To start the application run `docker-compose up` (to run the application in the foreground) or `docker-compose start` (to run it in backround).